FC Bayern Munich: Organization and finance

-Bayern is led mostly by former club players.
+Bayern is mostly led by former club players.
 From 2016 to 2019, Uli Hoeneß served as the club's president, following Karl Hopfner who had been in office from 2014; Hoeneß had resigned in 2014 after being convicted of tax fraud.
-Oliver Kahn is the chairman of the executive board of the AG.
-The supervisory board of nine consists mostly of managers of big German corporations.
-Besides the club's president and the board's chairman, they are Herbert Hainer former CEO of (Adidas), Dr. Herbert Diess chairman of (Volkswagen), Dr. Werner Zedelius senior advisor at (Allianz), Timotheus Höttges CEO of (Deutsche Telekom), Prof. Dr. Dieter Mayer, Edmund Stoiber, Theodor Weimer CEO of (Deutsche Börse), and Dr. Michael Diederich speaker of the board at (UniCredit Bank).
+Oliver Kahn was the chairman of the executive board of the AG.
+The supervisory board of nine consists mostly of managers of big German corporations, including Herbert Hainer, the former CEO of Adidas, Herbert Diess, the former chairman of Volkswagen, Werner Zedelius, a senior advisor at Allianz, Timotheus Höttges, the CEO of Deutsche Telekom, Dieter Mayer, Edmund Stoiber, Theodor Weimer, the CEO of Deutsche Börse, and Michael Diederich, speaker of the board at UniCredit Bank.

 Professional football at Bayern is run by the spin-off organisation FC Bayern München AG.
 AG is short for Aktiengesellschaft, and Bayern is run like a joint stock company, a company whose stock are not listed on the public stock exchange, but is privately owned.
 75 per cent of FC Bayern München AG is owned by the club, the FC Bayern München e.
 V. (e.
-V. is short for Eingetragener Verein, which translates into "Registered Club").
+V. is short for eingetragener Verein, which translates into "registered association").
 Three German corporations, the sports goods manufacturer Adidas, the automobile company Audi and the financial services group Allianz each hold 8.33 per cent of the shares, 25 per cent in total.
 Adidas acquired its shares in 2002 for €77 million.
 The money was designated to help finance the Allianz Arena.
-In 2009 Audi paid €90 million for their share.
+In 2009, Audi paid €90 million for their share.
 The capital was used to repay the loan on the Allianz Arena.
 And in early 2014, Allianz became the third shareholder of the company acquiring theirs share for €110 million.
 With the sale, Bayern paid off the remaining debt on the Allianz Arena 16 years ahead of schedule.
-Bayern's other sports departments are run by the club.

-Bayern's shirt sponsor is Deutsche Telekom.
-Deutsche Telekom has been Bayern's shirt sponsor since the start of 2002–03 season.
-The company extended their sponsorship deal in August 2015 until the end of the 2022–23 season.
-Bayern's kit sponsor is Adidas.
-Adidas have been Bayern's kit sponsor since 1974.
-Adidas extended their sponsorship with Bayern on 29 April 2015.
-The sponsorship deal runs until the end of the 2029–30 season.
-The premium partners are Audi, Allianz, HypoVereinsbank, Goodyear, Qatar Airways, Siemens, Paulaner Brewery, SAP, DHL, Hamad International Airport and Tipico.
-Gold sponsors are Coca-Cola, MAN, Procter & Gamble.
-Classic sponsors are Apple Music, Bayern 3, Beats Electronics, EA Sports, Gigaset, Hugo Boss, Courtyard by Marriott, Veuve Clicquot, and Adelholzener.
-In previous years the jersey rights were held by Adidas (1974–78), Magirus Deutz and Iveco (1978–84), Commodore (1984–89) and Opel (1989–2002).